 Please read the General Instructions Eligibility Requirements before applying.

-- Letters of reference may be submitted electronically from the author to Karen Torgersen at firstname.lastname@example.org.
-Transcripts will not be accepted electronically.
+- Letters of reference may be submitted electronically from the author to Karen Torgersen at Eiriksson.Foundation@gmail.com.
+Transcripts will also be accepted electronically.

 - Applications/applicants that do not meet the specified requirements will not be considered.

 - Admitted to a graduate program at an accredited institution of higher education in the United States or Iceland prior to receiving the first payment of the Fellowship

 - A well-defined research or scholarly project that necessitates an exchange to the host country

 - English language proficiency

 - An undergraduate (bachelor’s) degree must be completed by the start of the exchange